Tseung Kwan O line: Future development

-The Tseung Kwan O line will probably be extended to Tamar station and interchange with an extended Tung Chung line there.
-This is according to the "interchange scheme" devised for the North Island line, which would also see the line serve stations at Fortress Hill, Causeway Bay North and Exhibition Centre, the latter of which would provide a connection with the Sha Tin to Central Link extension of the North South Corridor (East Rail Line to Admiralty).
-Construction is not expected to begin before 2021.
+As part of the shelved North Island line project, the Tseung Kwan O line was proposed to be extended to Tamar station and interchange with an extended Tung Chung line there.
+This is according to the "interchange scheme" devised for the North Island line, which would also see the line serve stations at Causeway Bay North and Exhibition Centre, the latter of which would provide a connection with the Sha Tin to Central Link extension of the North South Corridor (East Rail Line to Admiralty).
+The extension is not expected to open before 2046.

 Under an earlier proposal, called the "swap scheme", the line would have taken over the section of the Island line from Fortress Hill to Kennedy Town; with the remaining section east of Tin Hau being transferred to the Tung Chung line.
 This was rejected as the existing Island line would be interrupted and require an interchange.

 In the Chief Executive's 2022 Policy Address, it was announced that the Tseung Kwan O line would be extended southwards to Tseung Kwan O Area 137, an 80 hectare plot of land the Development Bureau has identified suitable for the development of 50,000 new housing units.
 Area 137 is expected to take in new populations in 2030, but there has been no expected timeline for the completion of the extensions or the opening of the new station.